PascalCoinDev/PascalCoin/README.txt

       - "n_operation" : Integer. n_operation used by the account. n_operation is an incremental value, cannot be used twice on same account.
       - "md160hash" : HEXASTRING with MD160 hash
 - Solved bug that caused to delete blockchain when checking memory
+- Solved bug in Network adjusted time on receiving connections caused by full entry buffer
 - Minor optimizations

 ### Build 2.1.3.0 - 2017-11-15